hydxqing/Grad-CAM-tensorflow-chapter2/README.md

 # Grad-CAM-tensorflow-chapter2

-Thｅ chapter2 of the segmentation network summary: Look at the problem through the essence．
+The chapter2 of the segmentation network summary: Look at the problem through the essence．

 External links: Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization [paper](https://arxiv.org/abs/1610.02391).